Judge suspends Michigan's dormant 1931 abortion ban

 “From a constitutional standpoint, the right to obtain a safe medical treatment is indistinguishable from the right of a patient to refuse treatment,” Gleicher said.

+“No matter what happens at the Supreme Court, abortion access remains protected in Michigan while our full case proceeds to block this antiquated law once and for all,” said Dr. Sarah Wallett of Planned Parenthood.

 The attorney general's office typically defends against challenges to Michigan laws.
-But Attorney General Dana Nessel, a Democrat, declined to get involved; She, too, believes the abortion ban is illegal and welcomed the injunction.
+But Attorney General Dana Nessel, a Democrat, said she would not defend or enforce the abortion ban.
+She, too, believes it is unconstitutional and welcomed the injunction.

-Instead, Right to Life of Michigan and the Michigan Catholic Conference stepped in to oppose Planned Parenthood.
+Right to Life of Michigan and the Michigan Catholic Conference stepped in with legal briefs opposing Planned Parenthood, but they don't have standing as formal parties in the case.
+It's possible that the Republican-controlled Legislature could file an appeal.

 It “sends the message that Michigan’s 1931 law banning abortion, even in cases of rape or incest, should not go into effect even if Roe is overturned,” Whitmer, a Democrat, said.
 "It will help ensure that Michigan remains a place where women have freedom and control over their own bodies."